activisthandbook/activisthandbook/articles/tactics/alternative-building.md

 ### Housing

+#### Providing Housing to Others

+Giving a room to a neighbor in need, helping out people who need a safe place when they are escaping harm, providing space in exchange for labor.

 #### Eco-villages

 Activists may set up self-sustaining communities that promote and practice ecological sustainability, permaculture, and communal living.